 Richardson Adventure Farm, Spring Grove, Illinois

 Is it actually the world’s largest corn maze, as advertised?
 That’s a bit difficult to fact-check, but there’s no doubt that the Richardson Corn Maze is gigantic, cutting through 28 acres of corn and offering maze-goers almost 10 miles of trail.
 That might sound daunting, but the maze is actually made up of four smaller mazes, each with a way in and out.
 Visitors can complete one or all four, and take advantage of checkpoints and bridges over the corn for a bird’s-eye view of the paths below.
 The farm also features lots of other activities, such as a pumpkin patch and zipline.
-The maze is open until November 7.
+Check online for opening dates during the season.

 Pinter’s Pumpkin Patch, Decorah, Iowa

-Pinter’s Gardens and Pumpkins in northeast Iowa has been offering visitors a variety of “agri-tainment” activities since 2011, including a pumpkin patch, apple orchard, and 7-acre corn maze, charmingly carved for 2021 into the likeness of a Pac-Man game board.
+Pinter’s Gardens and Pumpkins in Northeast Iowa has been offering visitors a variety of “agri-tainment” activities since 2011, including a pumpkin patch, apple orchard, and corn maze.
 There are lots of dead ends and only one real path through the maze.
-You might even run into Pac-Man himself, or one of the pesky ghosts who bedevil him.
 After you complete the maze, stop at the onsite bakery to pick up cupcakes in flavors like mint dream, pumpkin, and Heath English toffee.
-The maze is open until October 31.
+Check online for opening dates during the season.

 Exploration Acres, Lafayette, Indiana

 There’s so much to do at Exploration Acres, you may want to plan for an entire afternoon.
 Want to fire a corn cannon that uses compressed air to fling corn cobs 500 feet in the air?
 Or bury your significant other in a gigantic mound of straw?
-Hop on a hayride for a trip to the 11-acre pumpkin patch, but don’t forget the main attraction: a 22-acre corn maze with over 10 miles of paths, carved into a car and motorcycle racing scene for 2021.
-The maze is open until October 30.
+Hop on a hayride for a trip to the 11-acre pumpkin patch, but don’t forget the main attraction: a 23-acre corn maze with more than 10 miles of paths.
+Check online for opening dates during the season.

 Louisburg Cider Mill, Louisburg, Kansas

 What began as a small roadside apple stand in 1977 has burgeoned into the Louisburg Cider Mill, a must-visit stop in northeast Kansas.
 Fall is especially festive at the mill, with food trucks and live music each weekend, as well as a large country store, stuffed full of seasonal souvenirs.
-Grab a fresh apple cider donut and head to the 10-acre corn maze, carved for 2021 into a sweet picture of a flower and a bumblebee, featuring the words “bee kind” etched into the corn.
+Grab a fresh apple cider donut and head to the 10-acre corn maze.
 A hayride through the 10-acre pumpkin patch on the way out rounds out a perfect fall afternoon.
-The maze is open until October 31.
+Check online for opening dates during the season.

 New Salem Corn Maze, Dorr, Michigan